Cysharp/MemoryPack/README.md

 Serialize external types
 ---
-If you want to serialize external types, you can make custom formatter and register to provider, see [Formatter/Provider API](#formatterprovider-api) for details.
+If you want to serialize external types, you can make a custom formatter and register it to provider, see [Formatter/Provider API](#formatterprovider-api) for details.
 However, creating a custom formatter is difficult.
 Therefore, we recommend making a wrapper type.
 For example, if you want to serialize an external type called `AnimationCurve`.

 ```csharp
 // Keyframe: (float time, float inTangent, float outTangent, int tangentMode, int weightedMode, float inWeight, float outWeight)